gillyware/gatekeeper/docs/usage/permissions.md

 > [!WARNING]
 > Deleting a permission will remove it from your application and unassign it from all models.

-The `deletePermission` method accepts a `Permission` model instance, a string, or a string-backed enum.
+The `deletePermission` method accepts a `PermissionPacket` instance, a string, or a string-backed enum.

 If the permission does not exist, a `PermissionNotFoundException` will be thrown.